Skip to content

 If you see RO-2-100-451 across multiple apps, Tubi’s servers are likely down.
 Check Downdetector to confirm.
 For any RO-6-100 error, skip straight to reinstalling the app.

-Tubi error codes starting with RO-1 always point to your local network.
-Run the Roku speed test at Settings > Network > Check connection before trying anything else.
+RO-1 codes mean local network.
+Run the speed test at Settings > Network > Check connection first.

 Network problems cause more Tubi failures than app bugs do.
 Here’s how to diagnose and fix them systematically.

 Test your actual speed, not your plan speed.
 Your ISP advertises “up to 100 Mbps,” but your Roku might only get 12 Mbps over Wi-Fi.
+In my testing on a TCL Roku TV, switching from 2.4 GHz to 5 GHz nearly doubled measured speeds on the built-in network test.
 Run the built-in test at Settings > Network > Check connection to see what your Roku actually receives.

-5 GHz Wi-Fi is faster but weaker through walls.
-If your router broadcasts both 2.4 GHz and 5 GHz networks, try the 5 GHz band for more speed when your Roku is in the same room as the router.
-Switch to 2.4 GHz if there are walls between them.
+5 GHz vs 2.4 GHz: Use 5 GHz in the same room as your router; switch to 2.4 GHz if there are walls between them.

 DNS settings matter more than most people realize.
 Your ISP’s default DNS servers can be slow or unreliable.
-Changing to Google DNS (8.8.8.8 / 8.8.4.4) or Cloudflare DNS (1.1.1.1 / 1.0.0.1) at the router level improves lookup speed for all devices on your network, not just Roku.
+Cloudflare recommends using 1.1.1.1 / 1.0.0.1 for faster DNS resolution, and Google recommends 8.8.8.8 / 8.8.4.4 as reliable public alternatives.
+Google’s official Public DNS documentation confirms that these addresses are designed to improve lookup speed and reliability for all devices on your network, not just Roku.

 If Tubi won’t load but other apps like Netflix work fine, the problem is likely Tubi’s CDN routing through your ISP.
-A DNS change often fixes this specific scenario.
-For a deeper look at whether Tubi’s ad-supported model causes more buffering than paid services, I’ve covered that separately.
+A DNS change often fixes this.
+See also: Tubi’s ad model explained.

 #Bottom Line